Who We Are

 Sombat

-Sombat is also Co-founder and Head Mahout of Kindred Spirit Elephant Sanctuary.
-Sombat is from the Karen tribe and is a Thai National.
-He grew up in a village in Mae Chaem and studied in the local government schools until he was 15.
-Although his partner Kerri grew up surrounded by cattle, Sombat’s upbringing was surrounded by elephants and the culture of mahouting has been passed down from generation to generation.
+Sombat is also Co-founder of Kindred Spirit Elephant Sanctuary.
+Sombat is Karen He grew up in a village in Mae Chaem and studied in the local government schools until he was 15.
+Sombat’s upbringing was surrounded by elephants and the culture of mahouting has been passed down from generation to generation.
 Sombat started learning the trade from his Father and Uncle from a very young age and started working in the tourist camps once he finished school.
 At the age of 21, he returned to his village to work with the elephants in an ethical project where they are returned to their natural habitat.
-This is where he met Kerri and also where Sombat could see first hand, how much happier and content the elephants where in the forest rather than in the camps – together they created KS Elephant Sanctuary!
+This is where he met Kerri and also where Sombat could see first hand, how much happier and content the elephants where in the forest rather than in the camps.
+It was this shared vision that catalyzed the creation of KS Elephant Sanctuary, an endeavor dedicated to the ethical and compassionate treatment of elephants in their native environment.

 Jasmin

-Suh Gluh is the mahout of Dodo, who have been together for many years.
-He is from Sombat's family and has a very gentle nature especially with the elephants who he often brings treats for.
-Although Suh Gluh is still quite young, he has a lot that he could teach other mahouts about elephant care.
+Sagluh is our head mahout and the care taker of Dodo, who have been together for many years.
+Sagluh has been an integral part of our project since its inception, and has a gentle and nurturing nature, especially with the elephants who he often brings treats for.
+Despite his young age, Sagluh possesses a wealth of knowledge and expertise in the realm of elephant care, making him a valuable resource for fellow mahouts.
 Watching the interactions between Suh Gluh and Dodo is always a favorite from our visitors.